 High fantasy is typically what you associate with the crazy, sword and sorcery idea of modern fantasy fiction.
 Some of the best fantasy books, such as Lord of the Rings and Game of Thrones, will immediately spring to mind, but essentially high fantasy is any story set in its own unique world.

-Like the free fantasy short stories found here on The Azrian Portal, high fantasy is set within a place that follows its own rules.
+When you read short stories online here on The Azrian Portal, you’ll find examples of high fantasy; a world that is set within a place that follows its own rules.
 It’s a universe separate from our own.
 You’ll find that it clearly isn’t the real world, be it filled with creatures, Gods, monsters, magic or anything else that definitely isn’t part of normal world constructs.

 High fantasy will also have its own history and mythology.
 Fairy tales are often high fantasy, as our own examples of mythology, such as Ancient Greek Gods and Norse Mythology.
 Another famous example of high fantasy would be Star Wars.